New Castle has a Plethora of Outdoor Recreation Opportunities — Trails, Parks and Open Space Abound.

 - Burning Mountain Park: 1/2 acre located in downtown New Castle at the corner of Jasper Ward Avenue and Main Street.
 It has playground equipment, a gazebo, picnic tables, a public restroom and a beautiful monument honoring the miners who died in three coal mine explosions.

-- Grand River Park: Our newest park, with 12 acres located on the south side of the Colorado River.
+- Grand River Park: 12 acres located on the south side of the Colorado River.
 The park features a regulation soccer field, playground, river beach, fishing pond, wetlands and a half-mile trail with interpretive signs.

 - The Hogback Skate Park: 1/2 acre located south of Castle Valley Boulevard near South Wild Horse Drive.
 The site includes a skateboard park, seating areas and parking.